-- Be voluntary and provide unified support for student activities of the school. - Encourage involvement by all parents of students participating in the supported activity. - Use school facilities only with prior approval of the Organization Sponsor and campus administration. - Obtain approval from the Organization Sponsor and campus administration for all fundraising activities. - With member approval, prepare and submit an operating budget identifying sources of income and expenditures to the Organization Sponsor and Campus Principals. - Submit copies of financial reports to the Organization Sponsor and Campus Principal on a regular basis corresponding with organization and board meetings.
+- Be voluntary and provide unified support for student activities of the school. - Encourage involvement by all parents of students participating in the supported activity. - Use school facilities only with prior approval of the Organization Sponsor and campus administration. - Obtain approval from the Organization Sponsor and campus administration for all fundraising activities.

-- Submit a copy of audited financial report to the Organization Sponsor and Campus Principal within 60 days of the last day of school. - Submit the slate of officers, authorized bank signers, and the approved budget for the school year to the Organization Sponsor and Campus Principal no later than September 30th of each school year. - Pay all taxes and debts incurred by the organization. - Comply with administrative regulations and Board policies when donating money or gifts to the school. - Comply with UIL guidelines, district policies, and federal and state tax. - Ensure all Booster Club members have successfully completed a BISD Volunteer Application annually. (www.birdvilleschools.net: Community/Volunteer Partnership)
+- With member approval, prepare and submit an operating budget identifying sources of income and expenditures to the Organization Sponsor and Campus Principals. - Submit copies of financial reports to the Organization Sponsor and Campus Principal on a regular basis corresponding with organization and board meetings. - Submit a copy of audited financial report to the Organization Sponsor and Campus Principal no later than August 1 following the end of the fiscal year. - Submit the name, address and telephone number of all current officers and the authorized signers of bank accounts to the Organization Sponsor, Campus Principal, and district Athletics or Fine Arts director. - Pay all taxes and debts incurred by the organization. - Comply with administrative regulations and Board policies when donating money or gifts to the school. - Comply with UIL guidelines, district policies, federal and state tax. - Ensure all Booster Club members have successfully completed a BISD Volunteer Application annually. (www.birdvilleschools.net: Community/Volunteer Partnership)